A Guess Isn’t Good Enough for a Jury

 Standard of Care in Prisons vs. Hospitals, Clinics or Private Care Facilities

-Standard of care in a private setting, such as an addiction rehabilitation facility may require a different assessment by Dr. Adhia than in a correctional setting.
-Prisons and hospitals have unique institutional protocols and restrictions on treatment options.
+Prisons and hospitals in the corrections system have unique institutional protocols and restrictions on treatment options.
 Keep reading below about Standard of Care in Institutions and facilities which are not in the correctional setting.

 Examples of medical care facilities and Institutions that must meet Standards of Care